joelouthan/theologic.us/content/posts/here-is-love/2018-07-09-here-is-love-romans-831-the-preeminence-of-the-love-of-god.md

 ---
-title: 'Here is Love: Romans 8:31 The Preeminence of the Love of God'
+title: 'Here is Love: The Preeminence of the Love of God - Romans 8:31'
-author: Joe Louthan
+author: Joseph Louthan
 type: post
 date: 2018-07-09T12:00:27+00:00
 url: /theology/here-is-love-romans-831-the-preeminence-of-the-love-of-god/